-In Dreamweaver's regular Design view, however, this scrollbar doesn't appear.
+In Dreamweaver's Design view, however, this scrollbar doesn't appear.
 Instead, the first time you click, the entire div is selected and all of the contained text is highlighted.

-Double-clicking inside the area again causes the page to jump down, showing the overflow content.
+Clicking inside the area again causes the page to jump down, showing some of the overflow content.